The History of the Martin D-45

 The hexagon inlays on the fingerboard are one of the defining features of the D-45.

-While the abalone shell typically used for these inlays is known for its iridescent beauty, this instrument features a shell with a strong white hue, reminiscent of mother-of-pearl.
+While the abalone shell typically used for these inlays is known for its iridescent beauty, this instrument features a shell with a strong white hue, similar to mother-of-pearl.

-This is a unique characteristic of natural materials.
+This is another unique characteristic of natural materials.

 1979 Martin D-45